TamTunnel/Apache-TacticalMesh/docs/lab-deployment-guide.md

 # Lab Deployment Guide

-This guide walks you through building a **3-5 node demonstration lab** for evaluating Apache TacticalMesh in a controlled environment.
+This guide walks you through building a **3-5 node demonstration lab** for evaluating TacticalMesh in a controlled environment.

 **Target Audience**: Program managers, technical evaluators, innovation units, contractors